AspieSoft/aspiesoft-church-sermon-video-list/wp-plugin/trunk/readme.txt

 == Installation ==
 1. Upload plugin to the /wp-content/plugins
 2. Activate the plugin through the "Plugins" menu in WordPress
-3. Go to this plugins Settings and Check "Plugin Enabled" To Enable the plugin
+3. Add the shortcode to the page

 == Frequently Asked Questions ==